jaywithabeanie/JayAPI/README.md

 Name | Type | Description
 ---- | ---- | -----------
 `ItemStack_Manager` | Manager | Manages ItemStacks
-`createItemStack` | Util | Creates an ItemStack with given data
+`addEnchantments` | Util | Adds given Enchantments to an ItemStack `addItemFlags` | Util | Adds given ItemFlags to an ItemStack `createBookItemStack` | Util | Creates an ItemStack for a Book with given data `createItemStack` | Util | Creates an ItemStack with given data `createLeatherArmorItemStack` | Util | Creates an ItemStack for Leather Armor with given data `createPotionItemStack` | Util | Creates an ItemStack for a Potion with given data `createSkullItemStack` | Util | Creates an ItemStack for a Skull with given data